-- Cooperative Extension will continue conducting educational programs for Miami-Dade residents about proper composting practices to reduce yard waste and distribute compost bins; 240 bins will be provided (\$71,000) - During FY 2013-14, the Department was awarded an Energy Service Company (ESCO) multi-year contract that funded numerous capital improvements, paid for through reduced energy consumption and maintenance costs; the improvements valued at \$7.978 million were completed in the third quarter of FY 2014-15; in FY 2016-17, the Department will receive its first Measurement and Verification Report and pay debt service of \$598,722 - In FY 2016-17, the Parks, Recreation and Open Spaces Department will continue land management for the Environmentally Endangered Lands (EEL) Program, with funding support from the EEL Program (\$3 million) - In FY 2015-16, Zoo Miami will complete the new Front Entry Plaza, and in the fall of 2016 will dedicate the Florida: Mission Everglades exhibit; Zoo Miami will increase its admission fee by \$2.00 in order to fund the operating impacts of the new additions (\$1.593 million; 14 full-time positions); the exhibit includes the "Lost Man's River" boat ride, which will take visitors on a tour of the Florida Exhibit where they will have close-up views of the American crocodile, alligators and other species found in Florida; the airboat-themed boats will offer the visitors a different perspective from the walking path; the ride experience will also include a water tunnel, geyser and other elements to provide excitement for visitors
+- Cooperative Extension will continue conducting educational programs for Miami-Dade residents about proper composting practices to reduce yard waste and distribute compost bins; 240 bins will be provided (\$71,000) - In FY 2016-17, the Parks, Recreation and Open Spaces Department will continue land management for the Environmentally Endangered Lands (EEL) Program, with funding support from the EEL Program (\$3 million) - In FY 2015-16, Zoo Miami opened the new Front Entry Plaza, and in the fall of 2016 will dedicate the Florida: Mission Everglades exhibit; Zoo Miami will increase its admission fee by \$2.00 in order to fund the operating impacts of the new additions (\$1.593 million; 14 full-time positions); the exhibit includes the "Lost Man's River" boat ride, which will take visitors on a tour of the Florida Exhibit where they will have close-up views of the American crocodile, alligators and other species found in Florida; the airboat-themed boats will offer the visitors a different perspective from the walking path; the ride experience will also include a water tunnel, geyser and other elements to provide excitement for visitors - The Department placed recycling bins throughout the beaches for which it is responsible and began providing recycling pick-ups in the spring of 2015; yearly a total of 30 tons of recycling items have been picked up manually and 70 tons collected mechanically (\$7,000)

 The following is a sample of the resilience initiatives we have highlighted in the Proposed Budget.
-Throughout the document, programs, projects and functions which support the City Resilience Framework - health and wellbeing, economy and society, infrastructure and environment, and leadership and strategy - are delineated with a leaf emoji (National).
+Throughout the document, programs, projects and functions which support the City Resilience Framework - health and wellbeing, economy and society, infrastructure and environment, and leadership and strategy - are delineated with a leaf emoji (S).
 The initiatives are organized by Strategic Area and Department.